willthames/octopress/source/_posts/2014-07-21-completing-the-kokoda-challenge.markdown

 Our crew was awesome.
 Shayne and Josh, Danica and Lachlon, you sacrificed so much time, energy and resources into looking after us.
-Shayne even helped sort peoples feet out.
+Shayne even helped sort people's feet out.
 I hope if I ever crew, I do somewhere near as good a job.

 On reflection, our team did quite well.
 Only 34% of teams finished as a four.
 We came 23rd out of 375 teams doing the full "96km".
 I was always worried how I'd do running with a team as there are so many things that can go wrong &mdash; you can end up being the slow one, there could be someone undertrained holding you up &mdash; and so our team did well on that score.
-I've struggled with how to be honest without being unduly negative so I hope I haven't been unnecessarily harsh.
-I'm sure Loz is a lovely bloke, and he probably just needs to either learn a bit more about what being in a team is about, or find a team that better suits his abilities, or just enter solo events!

 One more thing &mdash; after doing the Kokoda Challenge I was curious to learn more about the Kokoda campaign during World War II.
-I ended up reading Peter FitzSimons' Kokoda, a well written account well describing the horrors of war and the triumph of mateship and hard graft in spite of inadequate leadership with tragic unnecessary wastes of young lives.
+I ended up reading Peter FitzSimons' Kokoda, a well written account describing the horrors of war with tragic unnecessary wastes of young lives, and the triumph of mateship and hard graft in spite of inadequate leadership.

 <iframe height='405' width='590' frameborder='0' allowtransparency='true' scrolling='no' src='http://www.strava.com/activities/168229172/embed/d838aa46cea246f6f7f14fd91eba92f3a658c6f4'></iframe>
+My GPS died at 102km &mdash; we did 105km in the end.